Goodbye Dublin and hello Westport Ireland+

-We enjoy an amazing dinner at the hotel and we get to meet a lovely English couple that are living at the hotel for several months whilst they renovate their Irish home.
+We enjoy an amazing dinner at the hotel and we get to meet a lovely English couple that is living at the hotel for several months whilst they renovate their Irish home.

 As we head back into town I am delighted to find gardens with lovely spring flowers blooming.

-We spy very reasonably price packets of Lego mini figures, and os out comes the pocket money.
+We spy very reasonably price packets of Lego mini figures, and out comes the pocket money.

 I am not an expert at feel in the packets and can tell which character is which.
-A trick I learn in Legoland Florida!
+A trick I learned in Legoland Florida!

 It starts to bucket down.
-We pass a guard with a gun and I had forgotten that war and crime exists in the world.
+We pass a guard with a gun and I had forgotten that war and crime exist in the world.
 Ireland has felt so safe to us.

 Tomorrow sees us on yet another 2 buses.
 Then we will be picked up to start our Irish Country House-sitting assignment.
 We are ready for a break.
 To catch up and to recharge our batteries.